AnkitSharma-007/blogsite/README.md

 	    });
 	  }

-We will also add a method `updateUserData` to save the user data into our database upon login.
-We will store the name, email address and photoURL of the photo in Google account for each user in our database. ou can get the method definition from [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/auth.service.ts#L54-L62](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/auth.service.ts#L54-L62)
+We will also add a method `updateUserData` to save the user data into our database upon successful login.
+We will store the name, email address and photoURL of the photo in Google account for each user in our database.
+You can get the method definition from [https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/auth.service.ts#L54-L62](https://github.com/AnkitSharma-007/blogsite/blob/master/src/app/services/auth.service.ts#L54-L62)

     private updateUserData(user) {
 	    const userRef = this.db.doc(`appusers/${user.uid}`);